 Many come because they have heard about us from a friend.
 This is the best recommendation.
 We are now teaching the grandchildren of our first students.
 Others come because our well-defined courses meet their needs.
 Chester itself and its location are also popular reasons for choosing us.

 On the General English Courses (age 16+) and Examination Courses there is a maximum of 12 students per class.
 On the Summer Course for Teenagers there is a maximum of 14 students per class.
 On the 25+ Courses there is a maximum of 6.
 On the 50+ Courses the maximum is 10.
-On the Development Courses for Teachers the maximum is 10.

 The nationality mix varies from course to course and season to season.
 We have had students from over 60 different countries.
 Student ages vary with the course type.
 On our General English Course the average age is 25 with an age range from 16 to over 60.
 Over the year we have an equal number of male and female students.
 More information on average ages and top nationalities can be found here.